simpleiot/simpleiot/docs/adr/3-node-lifecycle.md

    populate new nodes.
 Again, it is not a big deal if a message gets lost as the discovery mechanism will continue to try to create the new device if it does not find it.

+Sneding edge before parents can be problematic for things like the client manager that might be listening for tombstone points to detect node creation/deletion.

 ## Decision